discord-unspy/discord-unspy/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Discord UnSpy
+# Discord UnSpy Edition

-**Discord's Electron client,with built-in tracker blocker!**
+**Discord's Electron client with built-in tracker blocker!!!!1!!!**

 </div>

-# Download
+# Install Da unspy

-You can download Discord Unspy from [Releases](https://github.com/iamashley0/discord-desktop/releases).
+You can download Discord Unspy from [Releases](https://github.com/iamashley0/discord-desktop/releases)

-# Running
+# Running the you know repo

 To run this repository you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download) (which comes with [npm](https://npmjs.com/)) installed on your computer.
 From your command line: